There is nothing like watching Tandi Iman Dupree drop from the ceiling.

 Even though the footage (from a Miss Gay Black America pageant in 2001) is grainy, the feeling that this performance conjures – of prideful elation, of absolute awe – pierces through.
 It is quintessentially drag.

 The meteoric rise of RuPaul’s Drag Race, a televised drag queen competition in which queens lip synch, death-drop, and stomp the runway, has allowed millions to bask in this feeling.
-RuPaul’s Drag Race has become a bona fide phenomenon and it arrived in the UK on Thursday 3 October.
+RuPaul’s Drag Race has become a bona fide phenomenon.

 But this success has been hard-earned: the story of drag, especially in America, is not a brief one.
 It is a history of the city, of queer cowardice and courage, of racism and resistance, of marginalisation and community.